FocasLab/tortoisebot/README.md

 ### 2.6 Connecting your laptop to ROS Master:

 After Setting up the robot and uploading the code we will now setup the ROS on Multiple Machines.
+Add this lines to end of you ```.bashrc ``` file.

 ```
 export ROS_IP=<IP of your machine>